 Bringing coding projects into the classroom can be a fun way to teach skills that cannot be taught on their own.
 Next week we’ll dive deeper into coding and explore the top 5 skills students can learn through coding.

-Did you find this interesting and relevant?
-Eduro Learning offers 3 different online courses focuses on coding and design.
-Until December 15th, you can purchase our self-paced coding and design courses for just $25!
-Get started right away.
-Use promo code monthofcode17 to get started.
+Are you interested in helping your students learn to code?
+Eduro Learning offers 3 different online courses focusing on coding and design.
+Through December 31, you can purchase our self-paced coding and design courses for just $25!
+Get started right away – courses are automatically discounted.

 No matter your experience, there is a coding and design course for you: